Tutankham: Reception

 The arcade game was a commercial success in 1982.
-It was popular in North America, where the game was in the top ten of the Play Meter arcade charts through January 1983, when it was ranked number eight.
+It was popular in North America, where it topped the Play Meter arcade charts in October 1982 and remained in the top ten through January 1983, when it was ranked number eight.
 The home conversion by Parker Brothers was also successful in North America.
 The ColecoVision port was number seven on the UK video game sales chart in late 1983.